Credit: Getty Images

 Brown had admitted to being unfaithful with a work friend and Rihanna found out and “starts going off”.
 “She throws the phone, ‘I hate you!’, whatever, whatever, she starts hitting me, we’re in a little Lamborghini, you know she’s fighting me,” Brown says.

 “Like I remember she tried to kick me, just like her beating sh*t, but then I really hit her.
 With a closed fist, like I punched her, and it busted her lip, and when I saw it I was in shock, I was ‘fu*k, why did I hit her like that?
 So from there she’s…spitting blood in my face, it raised me even more.
 It’s a real fight in the car, and we driving in the street.”

 The rapper then says Rihanna grabbed his crotch while she was trying to get his phone off him.
 In retaliation he bit her “because I was trying to drive”.
 He then attempts to redeem his state of mind.
 “I’m just trying to resolve the situation, I’m not trying to fight any further, like I love her, I don’t want to hurt my girlfriend.”

 According to Brown, Rihanna got out of the car and started to scream “Help, he’s trying to kill me!”.
 “I was like, ‘Stop, we gonna get in trouble’,” says Brown.

 He was sentenced to five years probation, one year of domestic violence counselling and six months of community service.

-The most disturbing part for me in Brown’s re-telling is he recounts his violent responses as a result of Rihanna’s actions; Every recount of a bite, a hit or a lip bust begins with “Rihanna did this”.
+The most disturbing part for me in Brown’s re-telling is he recounts his violent responses as a result of Rihanna’s actions; every recount begins with “Rihanna did this”.
 It’s just not OK on so many levels.